twilco/twilco.github.io/_posts/2019-04-27-riscv-from-scratch-2.markdown

 categories: riscv toolchain
 ---

+{: .no_toc}
+#### Table of contents
+1. TOC
+{:toc}

+### Introduction

 Welcome to the second post of the *RISC-V from scratch* series!
 As a quick recap, throughout *RISC-V from scratch* we will explore various low-level concepts (compilation and linking, primitive runtimes, assembly, and more), typically through the lens of RISC-V and its ecosystem.
 In [the first post of this series]({% post_url 2019-03-10-riscv-from-scratch-1 %}), we introduced RISC-V, explained why it's important, set up the full GNU RISC-V toolchain, and built and ran a simple program on an emulated version of a RISC-V processor with the help of [SiFive's freedom-e-sdk](https://github.com/sifive/freedom-e-sdk).

 The `freedom-e-sdk` made it trivial for us to compile, debug, and run any C program on an emulated or physical RISC-V processor.
 We didn't have to worry about setting up any linker scripts or writing a runtime that sets up our stack, calls into `main`, and more.
 This is great if you're looking to quickly become productive, but these details are exactly the sort of thing we want to learn about!

 In this post, we'll break free from the `freedom-e-sdk`.
 We'll write and attempt to debug a simple C program of our own, unveil the magic hidden behind `main`, and examine the hardware layout of a `qemu` virtual machine.
 We'll then examine and modify a linker script, write our own C runtime to get our program set up and running, and finally invoke GDB and step through our program.

+If you missed the previous post in this series and don't have `riscv-qemu` and the RISC-V toolchain installed and were hoping to follow along, jump to the ["QEMU and RISC-V toolchain setup"](/riscv/toolchain/2019/03/10/riscv-from-scratch-1.html#qemu-and-risc-v-toolchain-setup) section (or in RISC-V assembly, `jal x0, qemu_and_toolchain_setup`) and complete that before moving on.

 ### The naive approach